-Initial coverage stage: The stage before your total Medicare Part D drug expenses reach \$5,030.
-This includes amounts you paid, what our plan paid on your behalf, and the low-income subsidy.
-You begin in this stage when you fill your first prescription of the year.
-During this stage, we pay part of the costs of your drugs, and you pay your share.
+Initial coverage stage: You begin in this stage when you fill your first prescription of the year.
+During this stage, we pay part of the costs of your drugs, and you (or others on your behalf, including "Extra Help" from Medicare) pay your share of the cost.